morganthomas/winning-arguments/winning-arguments.md

 It's not obviously necessary to accept any of these as genuine counterexamples to the law of the excluded middle.

 * "Christianity is a good religion," you can argue, is either true or false given further definition of "good."
-Like any statement, it requires context clarifying the meaning of the terms in order to be true or false, but given that, it is either true or false, one can rague.
+Like any statement, it requires context clarifying the meaning of the terms in order to be true or false, but given that, it is either true or false, one can argue.
 * "Science is reliable" can be addressed in the same way.
 Given context clarifying the meaning of "reliable," the statement is true or false, one can argue.
 * "Liberals are tolerant" can be addressed in the same way.
 * "The King of America is short" is not true or false, because the meaning or referent of the term "the King of America" is not clarified by the context of the world as it exists today and has existed in the past.